Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - List your transferable skills

-- Add any software of proficiency
+- Include any relevant software or language proficiency

 Volunteer/Internship experience:

-- Write down any relevant experience that you’ve gained through volunteer work or internships
+- Include any relevant experience you’ve gained through volunteering or internships

-- Highlight any accomplishments or responsibilities you had in these roles
+- Be sure to highlight any accomplishments or responsibilities you fulfilled in these roles

 References:

-Is a resume the Same as a CV?
+Is a Resume Letter the Same as a CV?

 How to Write a Quality CV and Resume